 When you run a family business, you should start thinking very early in the company's life cycle about how you're going to pass it on when you retire.

-“The day you start your business is the day you should develop your exit plan," said Natasha Davis, a senior wealth planner with City National Bank in Irvine, Ca. “Realistically, we know that doesn't happen, but ideally you start planning at least five to 10 years before you pass on your business internally to family members."
+“The day you start your business is the day you should develop your exit plan," said Paul DeLauro, head of Wealth Planning at City National Bank.
+“Realistically, we know that doesn't happen, but ideally you start planning at least five to 10 years before you pass on your business internally to family members."

-Davis said she often gets initial calls for advice from business owners who say they have a letter of intent to sell their business in hand.
+DeLauro said he often gets initial calls for advice from business owners who say they have a letter of intent to sell their business in hand.

-“That's too late to do any longer-term planning like tax mitigation, so it's best to prepare for any business transition several years in advance," she said.
+“That's too late to do any longer-term planning like tax mitigation, so it's best to prepare for any business transition several years in advance," he said.

 Less than 30 percent of family businesses survive into the second generation and even fewer make it into the third generation of a family, said Ramez Baassiri, author of “Interrupted Entrepreneurship: Embracing Change in the Family Business," and a board member of a multi-generational family business.